If you’ve never visited any Aztec ruins in Mexico, you might not know all that much about the Aztecs.

 You might know an awful lot more than that, in which case please just send me a discreet private message when you spot the inevitable errors in this post.

 As for me, I knew next to nothing about the Aztecs when I got offered the job of producing and directing a two-part series about Aztec pyramids for Science Channel in the US and Channel 4 in the UK.

-Rich and I had just a few weeks to become experts on the Aztecs, work out the logistics of our filming trip (Rich), and write a 20,000-word script (me, in just 5 days, nearly having a mental breakdown in the process).
+Rich and I had just a few weeks to become experts on the Aztecs, find out a few facts about Mexico, work out the logistics of our filming trip (Rich), and write a 20,000-word script (me, in just 5 days, nearly having a mental breakdown in the process).

 Then in December 2019 (before the pandemic hit, in case you were wondering about masks and social distancing) we flew to Mexico to film all of the main Aztec archaeological sites and interview the top archaeologists, none of whom spoke a word of English.